Hemanth12-git/Hemanth12-git/README.md

 - 🌍 Location: Chennai, India
 - 📫 Reach me at: hemanth20034@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Did you know?
-The first computer 'bug' was an actual bug!
-In 1947, engineers found a moth trapped in a Harvard Mark II computer, causing a malfunction.
-They 'debugged' the system—literally!
+- ⚡ Fun fact: Over 80% of websites use JavaScript in some form!

   ### Tech Stack